DocNan/SymFields/README.md

 # Release
 The orignal version 1 of SymFields are saved in the formal release of publish 1.
-The version 2 of SymFields are will be saved as release 2.
+The version 2 of SymFields will be saved as release 2.